Hello, everyone! It’s been a while, eh?

 - Attributes & Amenities: This is where you can add some extra details about how your business identifies, and any accessibility features or amenities you provide.
 Google will suggest a few options based on your business’ location and industry, so choose whichever ones apply to you.
 This information is very valuable for potential customers with specific needs and values, and remember, more information is always good!

 - From The Business: Here, you have 750 characters to write a brief description of your business.
 There’s enough room to go into your company’s backstory, services you provide, and more.
-You can use this opportunity to incorporate valuable keywords, based on keyword research tools dedicated specifically to Google My Business.
+You can use this opportunity to incorporate valuable keywords, based on keyword research tools dedicated specifically to Google Business Profiles.
 More on that next week!

 - Opening Date: And last but also kinda least, we’ve got the opening date of your business.
 This is the one area where you can fudge the details a little if you don’t remember your exact opening date.
 If you opened your doors sometime in 2011 and wrote down August on a whim, Google won’t send out a search party to confirm it.
 More info is always good, so if you can put something down, go for it!